Nuovalo/website/_pages/moderntontines.md

 # Modern Tontines
-We are not talking about the tontines of past centuries.
-We are talking about modern tontines that are open-ended and therefore do not suffer from shrinking membership over time.
+Modern tontines represent a complete redesign.
+They can be open-ended and able to continually accept new members.
+As a result, modern tontines need not suffer from a membership pool that gradually grows smaller over time.
+In fact, the membership can continue to grow year by year.
 {: .text-justify}
+Moreover, modern tontines can be:
+{: .text-justify}

-* A) perpetual
+* A) Perpetual
-* B) flexible
+* B) Flexible
+* C) Simple to understand
-* C) transparent
+* D) Highly transparent
-* and D) actuarially fair to all investors at all times {: .text-justify}
+* E) Actuarially fair to all investors at all times
+{: .text-justify}